International Association for Visual Semiotics: Executive committee

 The first president of the IAVS was Michel Costantini in 1989.
 The first elected president was Fernande Saint-Martin, from the Université du Québec à Montréal.
 The second president, elected during the congress in Berkeley, California, in 1994, was Jacques Fontanille, from the University of Limoges.
-Ana Claudia de Oliveira, from the Pontifícia Universidade Católica de São Paulo, was elected president during the congress held in Sao Paulo in 1996, and Paolo Fabbri, from the University of Bologna, was elected president in Siena in 1998.
-Jean-Marie Klinkenberg, from the University of Liège, and member of the Groupe µ, was elected president during the congress in Quebec City in 2001, and has been re-elected at the general assemblies held in Lyon 2004, Istanbul 2007 and Venice 2010.
+Ana Claudia de Oliveira, from the Pontifícia Universidade Católica de São Paulo, was elected president during the congress held in São Paulo in 1996, and Paolo Fabbri, from the University of Bologna, was elected president in Siena in 1998.
+Jean-Marie Klinkenberg, from the University of Liège, and member of the Groupe μ, was elected president during the congress in Quebec City in 2001, and has been re-elected at the general assemblies held in Lyon 2004, Istanbul 2007 and Venice 2010.
 José Luis Caivano, from the University of Buenos Aires, was elected president in the conference of 2012.
 The current president, since the conference 2015, is Göran Sonesson, from the University of Lund, Sweden.